eilvelia/tdl/packages/prebuilt-tdlib/README.md

   crosscompiled anymore).
 - On Linux, TDLib is now built using zig.
 The minimal glibc version is 2.22 instead of 2.17.
+- Added a crosscompiled prebuild for Linux arm64.

 ### 2024-05-08